btel/visualization-talk/Exercises/docs/checklist.rst

   See [WongNovember2010]_

-* Arrangement: Are the figure/poster/slide elements aligned to (possibly implied) guides to express the figure's underlying meaning?
+* Arrangement: Are the figure/poster/slide elements aligned to (possibly implied) guides to emphasise the flow of arguments and express the figure's underlying meaning?

   See [WongDecember2010]_